michaelpalumbo/forkingpaths/public/help/queryTool.md

 - **Sequencing**: assign key moments to steps in your patch sequencer
 - **Collaboration**: see who did what, and when (peer-based filtering support in progress)

+---

+### Coming Soon

+The following features are planned for future updates:
+- sort connect changeNodes by cable colour (useful for those who organize cables by colouring)
+- **Batch sequencer assignment**: assign multiple query results to different steps at once
+- **Time filters**: show only recent edits or changes made in a specific session
+- **Author filters**: isolate changes made by a specific peer in collaborative settings
+- **Graph highlighting**: visually spotlight all results directly in the history graph
+- **Peer Changes**: Get changes specific to a peer (multiplayer mode)